Viglino/ol-ext-angular/README.md

 ### Creating new map components (controls, layers, interactions...)

 This example comes with a set of components for each Openlayers map features: controls, interactions, layer...
-Just copy .ts file to create a new one to use in your app.
+Just copy the `.ts` file to create a new one to use in your app.

 You first have to declare the services in your constructor:
 ````javascript